mcharouk/aws/Certification/machinelearning.md

   * Based on a custom load test.
 Specify custom traffic pattern, requirements for latency and throughput (2 hrs. duration)
   * Return the same result format that inference recommendation, but more customized on the business needs.
 * Provide a list of recommended instances
-* Can also use Compute Optimizer
+* Can also use Compute Optimizer but does not work on SageMaker managed instances

-# Capacity Blocks for ML
+## Capacity Blocks for ML

 * Reserve highly sought-after GPU instances on a future date
 * Instances are placed close together inside EC2 UltraClusters, for low-latency, petabit-scale, nonblocking networking